What is the CIS benchmarking tool?

 Understanding the UA client

 The Ubuntu Advantage (UA) client is a tool designed to automate access to UA services like Extended Security Maintenance (ESM), CIS, FIPS, and more.
-The client is available for all Ubuntu LTS releases, however some services, such as the CIS benchmarking tool, are in beta or are not available for all Ubuntu LTS releases.
+The client is available for all Ubuntu LTS releases, however some services, such as the CIS benchmarking tool, are in beta or are not available for all Ubuntu LTS or ESM releases.

 What you’ll learn: